-Computer Systems Analysis Major
+Computer Systems Analysis

 Knowledge Areas for Computer Systems Majors

-Computer Systems majors often go into careers in which these knowledge areas are important:
+Computer Systems majors often go into careers in which the following knowledge areas are important:

 Skills for Computer Systems Majors